Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - History of asthma, allergy, sinusitis, or respiratory infections

 There are usually no changes in physical appearance in people with mild-to-moderate COPD.
-In advanced COPD, patients with emphysema may be wasted and thin, with normal-colored pink skin.
+In advanced COPD, two classic appearances have been described: "pink puffer" and "blue bloater".
+People with emphysema may be wasted and thin, with normal-colored pink skin.
 Those with chronic bronchitis may have bluish lips and fingers, be obese, and may have swollen feet and legs.
 Breathing may be rapid and shallow, done through pursed lips, and it may take longer to breathe out.

-The patient will be asked to cough and produce phlegm, if possible.
+The person will be asked to cough and produce phlegm, if possible.

 The physician will next perform a simple examination of the chest area with a stethoscope to listen for:

-- Crepitations, a noise resembling a paper bag being rumpled
+- Crepitations or rales, a noise resembling a paper bag being rumpled

 - Reduced or distant breath sounds